hunterowens/digifab_project/presentation.md

 ## The Model [Assumptions]

 - We can use training data to produce X and Y values for where the nearest objects are
 - So let's generate training data in an empty room.
+- X & Y are independent of each other.

 ```
 x,y,reading_30,reading_70,reading_110,reading_150